checkly/docs.checklyhq.com/site/content/guides/end-to-end-monitoring.md

 **All of the above lead to higher costs and slower delivery.**

-The appearance of mature **headless browser automation tools, such as {{< newtabref  href="https://pptr.dev" title="Puppeteer" >}} and {{< newtabref  href="https://playwright.dev" title="Playwright" >}}, offers a response** to many of the above issues by allowing testing in the browser without its GUI, which yields higher speed and stability coupled with lower resource consumption.
+The appearance of mature **headless browser automation tools, such as {{< newtabref  href="https://playwright.dev" title="Playwright" >}}, offer a response** to many of the above issues by allowing testing in the browser without its GUI, which yields higher speed and stability coupled with lower resource consumption.

 ## E2E monitoring examples